2021 Harvest Q&A with Jeremy Leffert

 Just how relatively cool it’s been in Paso Robles this summer—you can count the 100+ degree days on one hand.

 I eat Lime Chili Chicken Cup of Noodles every day during harvest.
+And Flaming Hot Cheetos are just goooood.

 I’ll work six days of 12-hours at the hardest point.
 But that won’t last too long.